Disaster and Emergency Management B.S. Degree

-Students who do not wish to complete a full MA program can receive a 12-credit Graduate Certificate in Disaster and Emergency Management.
-Undergraduate students can take graduate level coursework as part of their Bachelor’s program and apply these courses toward a graduate certificate.
+Graduate Certificate Students who do not wish to complete a full MA program can receive a 12-credit Graduate Certificate in Disaster and Emergency Management.
+Undergraduate students can take graduate-level coursework as part of their Bachelor’s program and apply these courses toward a graduate certificate.

 The career outlook for the Disaster and Emergency Management field is strong with 6% projected growth over the coming years.
 (Click here for a full labor report.)

-Crown graduates with the B.S. in Disaster and Emergency Management can work in a variety of fields.
+Crown graduates of the online Disaster and Emergency Management bachelor’s degree can work in a variety of fields.
 Here are possible areas in which you could work:

 - Emergency Response Services